 - Disagrees with you on the most basic elements of storytelling, character development, and craft.

-- Literally can’t recognize poor writing, which means they have no way of judging which of several advisors are telling them the truth about the quality of work.
+- Can’t recognize poor writing (literally), which means they have no way of judging which of several advisors are telling them the truth about the quality of the work.

 I put “lies” at the top of the list because, ultimately, the relationship between a writer/editor and client/collaborator, like any other successful human relationship, thrives on trust and dies in deceit.